bkuri/rightfoot/README.md

 You can now edit `index.jade` for the main content, as well as `scripts/app.coffee` for the main JS and `styles/app.styl` for the CSS.
 Everything will be minified/autoprefixed/compiled in real time as soon as you save your changes.

-### Deploy
+## Deploying
 Remember to remove brunch's auto-reload package once you're ready to publish:
 `npm uninstall --save auto-reload-brunch`

-### Ideas FTW
+## Ideas FTW
 I will gladly consider suggestions and pull requests.
-This particular combo has served me really well, but of course there's always room for improvement and expansion.
+This particular combo has served me really well, but of course there's always room for improvement.

-### Thanks!
+## Thanks!